FreeTAKTeam/FreeTakServer/README.md

 ![the domain model with all the know objects used by CIVTAK/ wintak](https://github.com/Tapawingo/TAKlib/blob/master/docs/FreeTakServer%20specs/FreeTak%20Use%20Case%20model.png?raw=true)

 ## Community
-This code is currently in *BETA STAGE*
-Check out our roadmap @ FreeTakServer#25 to see what is planned If you have any issues don't hesitate to bring it up https://github.com/Tapawingo/FreeTakServer/issues,  as TAKFreeServer is still in  development.
+This code is currently in *Early Production Stage* Check out our roadmap @ FreeTakServer#25 to see what is planned If you have any issues don't hesitate to bring it up https://github.com/Tapawingo/FreeTakServer/issues,  as TAKFreeServer is  in contionous development.

 ### Donate back
 the FTS team is working  daily on the development of a open and free solution.
 We plan to do more that simply replicate the functionalities of the legacy TAK server, our road map includes integration with open source systems like LORA's Meshtastic, porting it to Android, having an open API and much more.